github/training-kit/git-guides/git-pull.md

 Keeping the `master` branch up to date is generally a good idea.

 For example, let's say you have cloned a repository.
 After you clone, someone merges a branch into master.
 Then, you'd like to create a new branch to do some work.
 If you create your branch off of `master` _before_ operating `git pull`, your branch will not have the most recent changes.
 You could accidentally introduce a conflict, or duplicate changes.
-By running `git pull` before you create a brach, you can be sure that you will be working with the most recent information.
+By running `git pull` before you create a branch, you can be sure that you will be working with the most recent information.

 ### Undo A `git pull`